-It's time for the February segment of the Insecure Writer's Support Group hosted by Alex J. Cavanaugh.
+It's time for the monthly installment of the ISWG hosted by the illustrious Alex J. Cavanaugh

 Click on the link if you'd like to learn more about this fabulous group.

 Well, it's been slow going but I'm on chapter six of my new novel and I'm not very excited about it.
 Seriously, I'm unsure if it's the sunshine or the long days, but I haven't felt much like writing lately.
 The mere thought of it seems hum drum.
 In fact, I've had to force myself to peck away at my novel.
 The results of this are similar to going to the gym--after a dreaded work out I feel like a million bucks.
 Yet, each day I still struggle to make myself write.

 I'm insecure that if I continue down this road, I might give up writing all together.
 Has anyone else felt this way?
 If so, I'd welcome any and all advice about how you overcame the writing hum drum's.
 Until next time my friends.
 Happy writing.